Diagnostic Center South Presenters

 Elizabeth Stiles Beirne, M.S., CCC-SLP, Speech-Language Pathologist

 Elizabeth Stiles Beirne is a speech-language pathologist at the Diagnostic Center, Southern California.
 Liz is originally from Massachusetts, where she received her B.S. in Communication Disorders from Boston University.
 In 2000 she relocated to Los Angeles and worked as a clinician and consultant at Lindamood-Bell Learning Processes providing academic intervention to children with learning disabilities and autism.
 Liz earned her M.S. in Communicative Disorders from California State University, Northridge, holds her Speech-Language Pathology Services Credential, is licensed by the state of California, and holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
 Her professional experience spans a variety of settings including public schools, hospitals, skilled nursing facilities, learning centers, and private practice.
 Liz has worked with children of all ages and abilities.
-Areas of expertise include Developmental Language Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Dyslexia, speech sound disorders, and Autism.
+Areas of expertise include Developmental Language Disorder (DLD), Attention Deficit Hyperactivity Disorder (ADHD), Dyslexia, and Childhood Apraxia of Speech (CAS).
+She is listed in the Apraxia Kids directory of speech-language pathologists with expertise in CAS.

 Amy L. Taylor, Ed.S., NCSP, School Psychologist